 Let’s start!
 You’ll be sorting items into 3 piles, okay?

 First, start by removing items stored directly on the floor – you may have items like suitcases, boxes of papers, containers of photos, books, electronics, technology/software boxes, special occasion clothing, bag of donations, shoes, hangers, etc.

 Next tackle your upper shelves…

-Remove items that don’t belong – for example: books, papers, or electronics that would be better stored in an office or similar area.
-Donate items you no longer like or want – you probably have a pile started for donations.
+You may find books, papers, or electronics that would be better stored in an office or similar area.

-Go ahead and straighten up items you want to keep – like folded clothing, shoes, accessories or containers of seasonal clothing.
+Go ahead and straighten up items you want to keep on the shelf – like folded clothing, shoes, accessories or containers of seasonal clothing.
 You know what’s on your shelves, so don’t mind my examples if they don’t match what you have.

 Items like blankets can be great stored in a clothing closet if you have the space to do it neatly, otherwise add them to the pile “doesn’t belong in the closet” and find a new home for them (not right now, but LATER, lol.)

-By activity: work wear; church wear; athletic wear; uniform; PJs, lounge, dressy, casual, work, church, formal, cleaning/painting, school, sport, etc.
+By activity: work wear; church wear; athletic wear; uniform; PJs, lounge, dressy, casual, formal, cleaning/painting, school, sport, etc.